-Procedures for Dealing with Violations of Academic Integrity involving course work
+Procedures for Dealing with Violations of Academic Integrity Involving Course Work

-Student Meeting: When a facilitator discovers evidence of academic dishonesty in any form, a meeting is scheduled promptly with the student.
+Student Meeting: When a faculty member discovers evidence of academic dishonesty in any form, a meeting is scheduled promptly with the student.
 This meeting can take place via e-mail, telephone or in person.
-The facilitator will explain the breach of academic integrity found and discuss the situation with the student.
-If this discussion resolves the issue and the facilitator determines that there was no breach of academic integrity, the process is complete.
-If, after the meeting, the facilitator determines there is sufficient evidence of an academic integrity violation, the Written Notification step is initiated.
-If the facilitator is unable to reach the student to discuss the situation or the student does not respond to the facilitator within three business days, the notification process to the School will proceed to Written Notification without a meeting.
+The faculty member will explain the breach of academic integrity found and discuss the situation with the student.
+If this discussion resolves the issue and the faculty member determines that there was no breach of academic integrity, the process is complete.
+If, after the meeting, the faculty member determines there is sufficient evidence of an academic integrity violation, the Written Notification step is initiated.
+If the faculty member is unable to reach the student to discuss the situation or the student does not respond to the faculty member within three business days, the notification process to the School will proceed to Written Notification without a meeting.

-Written Notification: The facilitator will inform the student in writing via email using the Academic Integrity Violation Form.
-Facilitators exercise discretion in determining the recommended penalty; this discretion includes resubmission of work, assignment failure, and/or course failure.
+Written Notification: The faculty member will inform the student in writing via email using the Academic Integrity Violation Form.
+Faculty members exercise discretion in determining the recommended penalty; this discretion includes re-submission of work, assignment failure, and/or course failure.
 The Form is then reviewed within 10 days of receipt to determine whether a Review Committee is required and signed by the Dean.
 In addition, Recommended Actions will be made to facilitate student development so that a future violation is less likely to occur.
 This formal documentation will be sent to the student and academic advisor, who will place a copy in the student's advising file.